transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

 Transitland's API unwraps our vast datastore of transit schedules from around the world – contributed by many – which can be included in your apps and maps.
 It's possible to start in the browser, however, to see the possibilities before you create your map or app.

-This tutorial will walk you through **creating a map of transit stops near a given location**.
+This tutorial will walk you through **creating a map of transit stops near a given location** in less than 5 minutes.
 You can choose any distance, but to show walking distance you'll want to show only those within 400 meters (about a quarter mile) of a starting point.

+After you've made the first map, the tutorial continues with progressively more advanced suggestions to using the Transitland API.

 ## Why make this map